ojasvsingh71/Web-Notes/react-4.md

 ---

->While prop drilling is a simple and effective way to manage state in some cases, for larger applications or more complex state management, consider using tools like React Context or state management libraries.
+>🧩While prop drilling is a simple and effective way to manage state in some cases, for larger applications or more complex state management, consider using tools like React Context or state management libraries.
 These can help avoid the drawbacks of prop drilling while providing a cleaner solution for state sharing.

 ---

-# Context API in React
+# 🧩 Context API in React
 Context API is a feature in React that provides a way to share values like props between components without explicitly passing them through each level of the component tree.
 It helps solve the prop drilling problem by allowing data to be accessed by components at any level without the need to pass it through intermediate components.

-## Key Components of Context API:
+## 🔑 Key Components of Context API:

 1. createContext:
 The createContext function is used to create a context.
 It returns an object with two components - Provider and Consumer.